achrafelkhnissi/1337/42curses/Born2beRoot/knowledge.md

 ### What's the purpose of virtual machines & how does it work?

 operating systems at the same time, from the same piece of hardware.
-Without virtualization, operating multiple systems — like Windows and Linux — would require two separate physical units.
+Without virtualization, operating multiple systems — like Windows and Linux — would require two separate physical units. \
-	- Virtualization uses software to simulate virtual hardware that allows multiple VMs to run on a single machine.
+Virtualization uses software to simulate virtual hardware that allows multiple VMs to run on a single machine.
 The physical machine is known as the host while the VMs running on it are called guests.
 This process is managed by software known as a hypervisor.

 ### What is a hypervisor?

-	- A hypervisor is software that creates and runs virtual machines (VMs).
+A hypervisor is software that creates and runs virtual machines (VMs).
 A hypervisor, sometimes called a virtual machine monitor (VMM), isolates the hypervisor operating system and resources from the virtual machines and enables the creation and management of those VMs.

 ### How does a hypervisor work?

-	- Hypervisors support the creation and management of virtual machines (VMs) by abstracting a computer's software from its hardware.
+Hypervisors support the creation and management of virtual machines (VMs) by abstracting a computer's software from its hardware.
 Hypervisors make virtualization possible by translating requests between the physical and virtual resources.
 <!--
 - What is UTM?
 -->

 ### What is a server?

-	-  a server is a piece of computer hardware or software (computer program) that provides functionality for other programs or devices, called "clients".
+A server is a piece of computer hardware or software (computer program) that provides functionality for other programs or devices, called "clients".
 This architecture is called the client–server model.
-Servers can provide various functionalities, often called "services", such as sharing data or resources among multiple clients, or performing computation for a client.
+Servers can provide various functionalities, often called "services", such as sharing data or resources among multiple clients, or performing computation for a client. \
-	- A server is a computer or system that provides resources, data, services, or programs to other computers, known as clients, over a network.
+A server is a computer or system that provides resources, data, services, or programs to other computers, known as clients, over a network.

 ### What is a web server?

-	-  On the hardware side, a web server is a computer that stores web server software and a website's component files.
+On the hardware side, a web server is a computer that stores web server software and a website's component files.

 ### What is Debian?